Goschjann/road_segmentation_project/README.md

 2. preprocessing: execute the srcipt _preprocess.py_ to crop the data in 512x512 patches and brings them in a format that is readable by the successive scripts.
 Adjust the paths accordingly.
 3. training: execute the script _train.py_ to train the architecture and store the model as a hdf5 file.
 Again, adjust the paths accordingly and do not forget to name your model.
 Also, there is the option to include a log-file.
 4. evaluation: contains two scripts: _test.py_ and _test\_loop.py_.
 Both use the test data to report performance measures and visualizations for each of the test images.
 In addition, _test\_loop.py_ tests and stores different threshold values for the probability scores that are outputed by our net.
 We found a threshold of 0.4 optimal for our performance measure, but this can change in other architectures, precision-recall-weighting etc.
+5. custommodule: this local library contains all necessary helper functions for the other scripts.
+As this is still work in progress, the library also contains many functions that are not currently in use.
+We tried to document the several functions and their functionality in a understandable manner.